RoyAmoyal/DL-Assignment1/README.md

-The project was written in Python language. the loops in Python are not efficient in terms of run-time, so i tried to avoid the usage of the loops and do a lot of stuff with a matrix
+The project was written in Python language. the loops in Python are not efficient in terms of run-time, so i tried to avoid the usage of the loops and do a lot of stuff with a matrix notations